-As part of the department's community-oriented policing philosophy, WFU Police Department offers crime prevention presentations monthly each semester to Residence Halls by officers assigned as liaison to Residence Halls and student groups as requested.
+As part of the department's community-oriented policing philosophy, the WFU Police Department offers crime prevention presentations monthly each semester to Residence Halls by officers assigned as liaison to Residence Halls and student groups, as requested.
 Topics of these presentations include personal safety awareness, Rape Aggression Defense (R.A.D.), fire safety, and property protection strategies.
 Anyone interested in having a WFU Police Officer speak to his or her classroom, Residence Hall, or group should contact them at 336-758-5591.
+Note: the classes were limited in 2020 due to Covid-19 restrictions.

 Specific educational programs are also provided by the University Police to address domestic violence, drug abuse, and acquaintance rape.
 CSA's receive one full day of training on campus and have online training available all year.
-Rape Aggression Defense (RAD) is taught to female students, staff, faculty.
+Rape Aggression Defense (RAD) is taught to female students, staff, and faculty.
 This course is offered for academic credit each semester.
 Customized programs on most security-related topics such as Workplace Violence are prepared for campus groups and organizations upon request.
-University Police present programs at new employee orientation.
 University Police works closely with and supports the work of the Title IX Office, Safe Office and PREPARE, a student organization for sexual misconduct awareness and prevention.
-All first-year students are required to attend the Safe Office's and PREPARE's educational programs, and similar sessions are offered to other students.
+All first-year students are required to attend the Safe Office's and PREPARE's educational programs.
+Similar sessions are offered to other students.

-Programs were also presented in conjunction with the Safe Office, Health Exercise Sciences, and Human Resources.
+Programs were also presented in conjunction with the Safe Office, Health and Exercise Science, and Human Resources.
 Programs for incoming students are presented during new student orientation by the University Police, the Safe Office and the Office of Wellbeing.
 Programs for new employees are given by the Title IX Office and Human Resources as a part of new employee orientation.
-Human Resources as a part of new employee orientation.
 Awareness programs are presented throughout the year by the Safe Office, the Title IX Office, PREPARE, and Student Government.
+Note: There were no programs in 2020 due to Covid-19.